uchicago-dsi/rafi-poultry/pipeline/README.md

      - The full command line argument for running the NETS or Infogroup dataset version of the pipeline is:
         - python pipeline/main.py --use_nets
         - python pipeline/main.py --use_infogroup
-     - `TODO: Can change this so that we add either --nets or --infogroup to the argument to run one or the other`
-     - `TODO: Actual command is python pipeline/main.py --nets True from the root directory of the project.
-Put this somewhere and also remove the other examples that are not correct`
-     - `TODO: If we run the --nets command, we should not run the infogroup data`